 Update 08/24/2020: We have retested the Dyson V11 Animal's high-pile carpet performance using the new dirt compartment volume measurements.
 While the scoring of this box hasn't changed, the small debris results have been updated.

 The Dyson V11 is available in two variants: the Animal, which we reviewed, and the Torque Drive.
-The V11 Torque Drive comes with an additional soft dusting brush for delicate surfaces and fabrics, and its LED screen is supposed to display real-time performance.
+The Dyson V11 Torque Drive comes with an additional soft dusting brush for delicate surfaces and fabrics, and its LED screen is supposed to display real-time performance.
 For the most part, we expect both models to perform similarly as the rest of their advertised specifications are the same.
 If your model is different or you come across another variant, please let us know in the discussions so we can update our review.

 The Dyson V11 Animal is a cordless stick vacuum.
-It has a similar overall performance to the Dyson V7, and can be reconfigured as a handheld vacuum for cleaning up your car or other tight spaces.
+It has a similar overall performance to the Dyson V7 Animal and can be reconfigured as a handheld vacuum for cleaning up your car or other tight spaces.
 However, the Dyson V11 Animal does a better job cleaning up bare floors, and it has an alright battery life, especially when compared to other cordless stick vacuums.
 If you want to see more options, check out our lists of the best cordess vacuums, the best hardwood vacuums, and the best lightweight vacuums.

 The Dyson V8 Animal is a somewhat better stick/handheld vacuum than the Dyson V11 Animal.
 While both vacuums have a very similar design, the V8 does a better job on bare floors as well as low-pile carpet.
 However, the V11 is easier to maintain, it has on-board tool storage, and its dirt compartment is bigger.
 It also performs better on high-pile carpet and its maximum battery life is more than the V8.